 Plus, it has some serious benefits.
 Here’s why you should consider offering free shipping to your customers this Black Friday.

 No one likes being stung by a surprise additional cost dropped into their basket, just before they’re ready to purchase.

 In fact, a report carried out by e-commerce consultancy firm Forrester revealed that delivery charges are the number 1 reason why customers abandon their online baskets before finalising their purchase.

-Offering free shipping eliminates cart abandonment caused by delivery charges, helping drive a wealth of additional purchases over the Black Friday period.
+Offering free shipping eliminates cart abandonment caused by delivery charges, helping drive a wealth of additional purchases over the Black Friday sales period.

 If a competitor doesn’t offer free shipping, they’re likely to lose the custom of shoppers for whom free shipping is a must.

 Those same customers will now be shopping around, but with something specific in mind, putting them on the fringe of making a purchase.